-You may think effective speakers are born that way.
+You may think effective public speakers are born that way.
 You'd be wrong!
-Public speaking is a skill that can be learned.
+Public speaking skills can be learned.

-Most effective public speakers have worked hard to master effective speaking skills and good public speaking techniques.
+Most effective public speakers have worked hard to master their craft.
+That includes effective speaking skills and good public speaking techniques.
 They may spend hours practicing, working with a coach, or taking speech courses.

-The good news is that, with the right public speaking techniques, you can improve your public speaking skills and become an effective speaker.
-In this tutorial, we've listed over 15 different public speaking techniques that can help you learn how to become an effective speaker.
+The good news is that you can improve your public speaking skills and become an effective speaker.
+Public speaking techniques can dramatically improve your results.
+In this tutorial, we've listed over 20 different public speaking techniques that can help you learn how to become an effective speaker.

 What Is Public Speaking?

 Public speaking occurs when you give a speech before a live audience.
 It differs from other types of speaking, such as videos, which may be recorded.
 It's also different from online presentations, which are created and then uploaded to the Internet.